dylan-chong/towers-of-hanoi/report-README.txt

  	- Polygons are translated and scaled to fit in the window.

 Stage 4 out of 15 (up to 100, with 5 spare marks):
- * [x] (10) Allows multiple light sources to be added (and possibly modified) dynamically.
+ * [ ] (10) Allows multiple light sources to be added (and possibly modified) dynamically.
- * [ ] (10) Gouraud shading is used to make smooth, curved surfaces.
+ * [x] (10) Gouraud shading is used to make smooth, curved surfaces.
 Alternatively, Phong shading is used for an over-the-top answer.

+## How I tested ##

+I got all of the stuff up to stage 4 working by doing the tasks incrementally, and making sure each test passed.
+(I made sure to do the easy tasks first to allow for time to learn about the project and to understand 3D graphics, so that the hard tasks would be easier).
+After the rendering code was completed, I resorted to visual testing.
+Then, I made my own tests for scaling and implemented that.
+Then for the Gouraud shading I just tested it visually, barely made any unit tests for it, and just implemented it manually.
+I also didn't bother to update the tests with the Gourand shading.

+## Bugs ##

+There is a slight rounding error with interpolation causing there to be some minor gaps in between shapes (eg in the ball.txt) but I emailed Yi about it and he said we won't be marked down on it.